Kava-Labs/templar/scripts/miner-setup-ansible/README.md

 - A Unix-like environment (Linux/macOS) with SSH access configured to your target hosts.
 - Python 3 and pip (if you plan to run additional pip-based tasks locally).
 - [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html) for securely storing sensitive data.
-- A target host with SSH access and Python installed (the playbook will install Python if it’s not present).
+- A target host with SSH access and Python installed (the playbook will install Python if it's not present).
 - A CUDA-enabled GPU for running the miner.

 ## Configuration